Adoration 4 Adventure’s recommendations for a fine day of wine tasting in the Barossa Valley, South Australia.

 Russell, our Taste the Barossa driver, encouraged us all to walk along the bridge of the dam to the other side, so we could test this for ourselves.
 Sure enough, when Russell spoke at a normal speaking level, we could hear him clearly from across the opposite side.

-As the tour bus drives up to Château Yaldara, one of the first things you notice is the gorgeous archictecture.
+As the tour bus drives up to Château Yaldara, one of the first things you notice is the gorgeous architecture.
 In fact, Château Yaldara is one of the most photographed buildings in South Australia.
-The winery was founded in 1947 and named “Yaldara” after the aboriginal word for sparkling.
+The winery was founded in 1947 and named “Yaldara” after the Aboriginal word for sparkling.

-After being directed into the tasting room, your first wine tasting experience of the day will begin.
+After being directed to the tasting room, your first wine tasting experience of the day will begin.
 The tasting is a “structured” tasting which means the wines have been picked out and ordered specifically (usually from the lightest to most bold wines).
-At the end of each tasting, you will have an opportunity to purchase the wines you tasted, or any other wines on offer.
+At the end of each tasting, you will have an opportunity to purchase the wines you tasted or any other wines on offer.

 With so many choices of goodies, but also the knowledge that we would be eating lunch in less than an hour, my Mum and I settled with espresso coffees and candies.
 Although we were the last ones back on the bus (sorry Russell!) we were giggling and gleeful with our sweets in hand.

 Most drinkers of Australian wine will probably have heard of Peter Lehmann at some point.
 Don’t worry if you haven’t, both Russell and the expert staff will fill you in on all the rich history of Peter Lehmann wines.
 It’s a pretty inspirational tale.